 = {_rest C4 D4 _rest E4, A4 F4 G4}

 A more complex structure is assigned to {C4 D4 E4, A4 B4 F4 … G4 A4, C5 … D5} with rests of 1 unit in the second and third fields.
-The LCM of 3 and 6 is 6, which is the lowest value achievable for this structure.
+The LCM of 3 and 6 is 6, which is the lowest value possible for this structure.

 A similar case is {C4 D4 E4, A4 B4 F4 … G4 A4, C5 … D5 E5}: